MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/javascript-how-to-use-the-chuck-norris-api-for-beginners.md

 ---

+#### What's next?

+How about some stretch goals?
+Read the API [documentation](https://api.chucknorris.io/) and then try to write your own function.
+Did you know you can also access the jokes in the Chuck Norris API by text search?

+Are you already proficient in CSS?
+Try designing your own Chuck Norris Valentine's Day card.
+Maybe you can even code the card to open and close!

+**If you're a Star Wars fan like me, you can also have fun by creating projects with the Star Wars API!**

+---

 ![TN-TXG-63](img/02-14-2023/TN-TXG-63.jpg)

 #### *If you would like another beginner-friendly API project, be sure to check out my article: [JavaScript: How to Use the Star Wars API for Beginners](https://selftaughttxg.com/2022/04-22/StarWarsAPI-01/)*